FirstLanguage/extend-chatbot/README.md

 We are assuming the steps to create Chatbot stories and other fucntions are known.
 If not please refer thier documentation page.

+You can check below for a short demo
+{% include youtubePlayer.html id=UDnbDbsZPDA %}

 Below are few screenshots for your reference:

 PFB a sampel Story for our Chatbot to work